yoonbae81/ytcapt/README.md

 3. Operation:

-    - Enter a Video or Playlist URL.
+    - Enter a Video URL.

     - Select the target language (Korean or English).

-    - The app will display the refined text or a playlist selection menu.
+    - The app will display the refined text.

     - The download button saves the content with a safe filename derived from the video title.

 ### B. Command-Line Interface (CLI)

-Use `ytcapt.py` directly for script automation or batch processing.
+Use `ytcapt.py` directly for script automation or batch processing (for single videos only).

 1. Basic Usage (Korean):
 ```